X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: The AQN model

+The X-ray emission in the near-Earth environment, which is the subject of our present work, is originated from the electrosphere of the nugget.
+Therefore the thermal properties of the electrosphere plays a crucial role.
+The relevant thermal features of the electrosphere have been analyzed previously in \cite{Forbes:2008uf} in the context of galactic emission, where the nugget's internal temperature turns out to be very low, being around $T\sim$~eV. due to the very low density of the environment on the level $n_B\sim 10^2 {\rm cm^{-3}}$.
 In our present study, we are interested in the nuggets crossing the Earth's interior with a very high density of the surrounding material, around $n_B\sim 10^{24} {\rm cm^{-3}}$, and even higher in the Earth's core.
-As a result, the nuggets crossing the Earth's interior will acquire very high temperatures, reaching up to $T\simeq$ 200-500 keV, as argued in the next section.
+As a result, the nuggets crossing the Earth's interior will acquire very high temperatures, reaching up to $T\simeq$ 200 keV, as estimated in the next section.
 For such high temperatures, several new phenomena related to ionization, plasma frequency, and other many-body effects, which had been previously neglected in ~\cite{Forbes:2008uf}, become very important and have to be explicitly incorporated into the computational framework.
 The corresponding modifications of the dynamics of the electrosphere accounting for all of these effects will be the subject of the following Section~\ref{sec:model_built}.
 We use these results in Section~\ref{sec:theoretical_predictions} to calculate the spectrum accumulated by XMM-\textit{Newton} from the hot AQNs based on the observatory's configuration and orbit information, and compare it with the observations.